magnusej01/Titanic-Survival_Prediction/README.md

 ```

 # Final Thoughts
 This project allowed me to explore real-world machine learning workflows, from data preprocessing to model evaluation.
 The Titanic dataset is a great starting point for classification problems, and the insights gained can be applied to more complex datasets.
-It was a great introduction to ML and if i had more time then i would try to imporve the results.
+It was a great introduction to ML and if i had more time then i would try to imporve the models perfromance.